tersesystems/echopraxia-examples/README.md

 Demonstrates dynamic control of logging through JMX.
 See [README](jmx/README.md).

+## Scripting

+Scenario: you want dynamic targeted logging using conditions that test against specific arguments in your logging statements.

+Solution: Use [script conditions](https://github.com/tersesystems/echopraxia#dynamic-conditions-with-scripts) on the filesystem, and watch for changes in files.

+Demonstrates use of Tweakflow scripts, and the ScriptWatchService.
+See [README](script/README.md).

 ## Condition Store

-Scenario: you want dynamic targeted logging using conditions that test against specific arguments in your logging statements.
+Scenario: You want scripts, but you're running in a production environment where centralized control over logging is important.

-Solution: Use scripts, and keep the scripts in a central location so they can be easily stored and updated.
+Solution: Keep the scripts in a data store so they can be easily managed.

-Demonstrates dynamic control of logging through [script conditions](https://github.com/tersesystems/echopraxia#dynamic-conditions-with-scripts) kept in an [SQLite database](sqlite.org/) as a backing store.
+Demonstrates dynamic control of scripts kept in an [SQLite database](sqlite.org/) as a backing store.
 See [README](conditionstore/README.md).

 ## Timed Diagnostic